Attack at the Lower Sioux Agency: Attack

 Three unarmed government workers were killed on the order of Little Crow, when they confronted the Dakota soldiers in an effort to prevent them from stealing horses.
 These included A. H. Wagner, the superintendent of farms; John Lamb, the hostler; and Lathrop Dickinson.
 Philander Prescott, an elderly fur trader who had lived among the Dakota for forty years and had a Dakota family, was killed while running toward his house.
+Seth Henshaw, one of the earliest settlers of Leavenworth Township and an elected township supervisor, was killed while attempting to escort Mrs. Harrington, Mrs. Hill, and two children to safety in New Ulm.
+Mrs. Harrington was wounded and the others escaped.

 A total of thirteen victims were killed at the Lower Agency.

 Escape and pursuit

 Many of the Dakota soldiers proceeded to raid the trading stores for flour, pork, clothing, whiskey, guns, and ammunition.
 The attack was suspended long enough for as many as fifty to escape to the thickets below the bluff from the Dakota soldiers.
 From there, the civilians made their way toward Fort Ridgely, which was fourteen miles away.
 Some were helped across the river by the ferryman, whose name is disputed, before he himself was murdered; others fled by foot.
 One of the last to cross the river by ferry was Reverend Samuel D. Hinman, who fled by buggy after encountering Little Crow.
 Seeing Taoyateduta's sullen expression, Hinman had asked, "Crow, what does this mean?" and realized he was in danger when he received only a fierce glare in reply.

 Nonetheless, seven more settlers were overtaken and killed while in flight.
 These included Dr. Philander P. Humphrey, the agency physician, his sick wife, and two of his children.
 Dr. Humphrey and his family were killed after they had crossed the river and gone four miles, stopping to allow his wife to rest when she was unable to continue.
 Only his twelve-year-old son, who had been sent to get water for his mother, survived and eventually reached the fort.

 The life of George Spencer, a clerk at William Forbes's trading store, was spared after his friend Wakinyantawa, a veteran soldier, intervened and declared that Spencer was under his protection and should not be killed.
 Spencer, who had been wounded during the initial attack, was instead taken captive for the duration of the war, while William Bouratt, who was part-Dakota, was allowed to escape.